 Scott Steele // Drums

-Harrison is a singing guitarist/bassist that loves music in every form.
-After graduating from ODU in 2014 with a Degree in Music Business and Production he began work as a professional musician.
-He has performed up and down the east coast at events from weddings to corporate functions, putting on an entertaining show at large venues like the NorVa and 31st Street Stage at the Virginia Beach Oceanfront, as well as working in the studio with renowned producers Rob Ulsh and Kino Beats.
+A product of his environment, Harrison has been immersing himself in music nearly 20 years.
+The Virginia Beach native is a multi instrumentalist that performs in a variety of outfits up and down the east coast.
+After graduating from Old Dominion University in 2014 with a BA in Music Business/Production he transitioned into work as a professional musician.
+Finding himself on stage at events from weddings to corporate functions, Harrison has helped put on entertaining shows at venues like the NorVa and 31st Street Stage Virginia Beach Oceanfront, as well as working in the studio with renowned producers Rob Ulsh and Kino Beats.
 To keep his music mind sharp he teaches guitar, bass, piano, and vocals at the School of Rock Virginia Beach, sharing his passion for music with students.

 Nate is an award-winning singer-songwriter and multi-instrumentalist born and raised in Norfolk, Virginia.
 In high school, Nate attended the Governor’s School for the Arts, studying jazz saxophone, and continued his jazz-centric studies at Old Dominion University, graduating with a BA in Music with a focus on jazz and aesthetics in art and science.
 He worked in music summer camps from the early age of 14 and has been teaching ever since.
 While his education was primarily in jazz, Nate’s writing has a guitar-driven alternative rock feel with an indie-folk undertone.
 As a session-player, he has experience playing in many bands with varying genres and styles.
 He played saxophone with Major and the Monbacks, and most recently, lead guitar with Will Overman Band.